ask0ldd/VStreamService/README.md

 - At the bottom of the movie page, a list of episodes is displayed if relevant.

-- As the user scrolls down the page, the episodes are loaded asynchronously in a manner similar to Twitter.
+- As the user scrolls down the page, the <b>episodes are loaded asynchronously in a manner similar to Twitter.</b>
   <hr>
   <img src="/public/screenshots/screen6.jpg">